Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Added a new custom `Focused Sound` property, based on the Texture Button's `Focused Texture` property.
 - Added the `Focused Texture` property that originated from the Texture Button.
 - Added the `Action Mode` property that originated from the Button.
-- Fixed a typo in one of the properties.
+- Fixed a typo in the names of the properties.
 - Fixed the default values of some properties that were mistakenly left undefined.
+- Fixed several bugs.
 - Removed the deprecated `Enabled Focus Mode` property that originated from the Button.
 It has been superceded by the Control node's own `Focus Mode` property, and is scheduled for removal in Godot 4.
 - Cleaned up the plugin's code.